 Find out more about problems with renting and energy bills.

 You might be able to claim benefits to top up your income.
 You might be able to get help to pay your rent, either from Universal Credit or Housing Benefit.

 Find out what benefits you can get by using a benefits calculator.

 If you can get benefits, but you haven't been claiming them, you might be able to get your claim backdated.
 This means you'll get more money to pay towards your arrears.

 If you’re already getting benefits

 If you’re getting Housing Benefit or Universal Credit, check you’re getting the right amount.
-You can use a benefits calculator to check.
+You can check using a benefits calculator.

 If you don’t think you're getting the right amount, you should contact the Department for Work and Pensions about Universal Credit or your council about Housing Benefit.

 If you get Universal Credit or other benefits such as Jobseeker's Allowance or Employment and Support Allowance, you can ask for part of these payments to be paid towards your rent arrears.